Skunks Eat Acorns

 Skunks have a diverse diet.
 They are omnivores.
 This means they eat both plants and animals.
 Their choice of food changes with the seasons.
 It also depends on what is available in their habitat.

-Need to understand more about Fruits and Vegetables + Skunk Diet and Feeding Habits?
-This post might help you.
+Looking for more insights on Fruits and Vegetables + Skunk Diet and Feeding Habits?
+You may find this post valuable.
 Can You Feed Grapes to Skunks?

 Typical Food Sources